St. Anthony's Catholic Church (Davenport, Iowa): Growth

 The parish continued to grow.
 By 1847 there were 450 parishioners, which was still a quarter of the town's population.
 In 1850 the front section of the present church was begun.
 Thomas Doyle and Henry Belken were responsible for constructing the new church.
 The building, completed in 1853 in the simple Greek Revival style, was built of locally quarried stone and measured 94 by 44 ft.
 The original building was remodeled for more classroom space at this time.
 The rectory was built around 1877.

 New parishes were beginning to form in Davenport that took parishioners from St. Anthony's.
 St. Kunigunda (1855), which was renamed St. Joseph in 1881, served the pastoral needs of the growing German Community.
 St. Margaret's (1856) was built on top of the bluff to the east of downtown.
 St. Margaret's became Davenport's first cathedral in 1881 with the establishment of the Davenport Diocese.
 St. Anthony's was not chosen to be the cathedral because its downtown location was considered inappropriate.
 St. Margaret's was renamed Sacred Heart when the present cathedral was built in 1891.
 St. Mary's Church was started in 1867 to serve the English speaking Catholics of the west end.

 Even though these new parishes were being formed, St. Anthony's continued to grow.
 Father Pelamourgues was succeeded by several priests who stayed for short periods of time until the Rev. D.J.
 Flannery arrived in 1882 and remained pastor until 1916.
 It was during his pastorate that transept wings with balconies were added to the church from 1885 to 1886 and the sanctuary was extended 18 ft.
 A larger sacristy was also added to the church.
-The addition was built of brick.
+The addition was designed by Davenport architect Victor Huot and built of brick.